TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Index.rst

 User TSconfig Reference
 =======================

-The User TSconfig consists of a series of top level keys.
+The User TSconfig uses several *top level keys*.
 Their details are listed below.

 The most important section is the `options` part.